Ethical questions should not be an afterthought. The hard problems are never the

 Can we strive for a world where the disconnect between "users" of technology and its

-can redress the harms we have done unto each other.
-Where everyone can receive an
+redress the harms we have done unto each other and unravel the complex webs of

 We all have some part to play in achieving this.
 As those who write the script for the